Kalaiz/ANU-GPA/README.md

 + Server - Client problem solved by the suggestion given by Danny Feng(u6611178);
   Suggestion:
-  1. Use threads for  performing long operations such as network access to prevent blocking UI thread
+  1. Use  a seprate thread for performing long operations such as network access to prevent blocking UI thread.
-  2. Give permission for Network access
+  2. Give permission for Network access.

 + [PermutationCalc_Knowing_Screen_Size](https://stackoverflow.com/questions/4743116/get-screen-width-and-height-in-android)